GraniteGobbler/de2-project/README.md

 }
 ```

 Capacity (not to be confused with capacitance) is incremented every second and calculated from the discharge current.
-The increments are in [mAs] and are converted to [mAh] once they are cumulatively added.
-Same goes for energy, which is in [mWh].
+The increments are in mAs and are converted to mAh once they are cumulatively added.
+Same goes for energy, which is in mWh.
 It is calculated similarly as capacity, but multiplied by `Voltage` since `P = U·I`.

 ``` c
 Capacity_increment = (1000 * Current);             // [mAs]